The Areas Come to Life

 There were several suggestions as to what to put in the new area including: an extension to the woodshop; the science lab, glass shop and ovens (originally destined for the lab) ; a prop/costume shop, a small office; and others.
 It was decided that the larger area would become a Science Lab and include the sciences (Physics, Chemistry, Biology), the ovens, and glassblowing.
 The smaller area would become a Stagecraft shop (props, sets, costumes).
 Both areas would also have general work areas.

 With this space, FCW has averaged an expansion every 13 months, with the initial space Sept.
 2011, storage area Nov.
 2012, Fabrication Lab Nov 2013, and Auxillary space Dec.
 2014.

 In the Spring of 2013, Rich provided some seed money for a Laser Cutter.
 Several members pitched in with additional funds so that we could purchase a larger unit with a more reliable tube.
 It came in early Summer 2013 and was put in the common area due to needing an outside wall.
 A few months later, the laser cutter was moved to the Fab Lab and the exhaust fan mounted outside.
-It is a 90W unit capable of precision cuts and engraving on wood, acrylic, leather and cloth, and engraving on glass and stone and is used extensively for many types of projects.
-Ross obtained some 3mm MDF and some masonite that are used for many items.
+It was a 90W unit from Full Spectrum capable of precision cuts and engraving on wood, acrylic, leather and cloth, and engraving on glass and stone and was used extensively for many types of projects.
+Ross obtained some 3mm MDF and some masonite that was used for many items.
 Rick created numerous wood engraved pictures using it, and FCW sold ham radio callsigns engraved on marble.
-It is being used for numerous projects, including cutting out the chassis for an affordable robot kit that FCW designed.
+It wasused for numerous projects, including cutting out the chassis for an affordable robot kit that FCW designed.

 Also in the Spring of 2013, Michelle brought in a small MIG welder capable of welding steel, stainless steel and some aluminum.
-It is also available in the Fab Lab.
+It was also available in the Fab Lab.